giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 1. Unpack the file, `MI_<SourceTeam>_MaterialMask.uasset`, using either Fmodel or Carefreeduck's unpacker.

 2. Open the newly extracted file using Asset Editor.
-And navigate to the 'Header List' section, and edit all entries with the `<SourceTeam>` name into your desired team, for example, from Williams into McLaren.
+And navigate to the 'Header List' section, then edit all entries with the `<SourceTeam>` name into your desired team, for example, from Williams into McLaren.

 It would be easier to edit these using Notepad++, as can easily replace the names and it would retain formatting.
 Paste everything back into AssetEditor once done.